Alessandradivetta/Passive-Reconnaissance/README.md

 ```
 For more advanced DNS queries and additional functionality, you can use dig, the acronym for “Domain Information Groper,” if you are curious.

 Let’s use dig to look up the MX records and compare them to nslookup.
-We can use dig example.com, but to specify the record type, we would use
+We can use dig example.com, but to specify the record type, we would use:
 ```
 dig example.com MX
 ```